 Kierkegaard was baptized into the State Lutheran Church of Denmark and his brother, Peter Christian Kierkegaard, was ordained and became a bishop.
 His father was a woolen merchant who started out as a bond servant on the Jutland Heath.

 Søren Aabye Kierkegaard wrote a good number of books during his short life-time.
 He was born May 5, 1813 and died November 11, 1855.
 He was one of seven children and lived in Copenhagen, Denmark most of his life.
 The Evangelical Lutheran Church of America count him a saint and remember him on the day of his death.
 The Episcopalians celebrate him on the 8th of September.
 Philosophers make fun of him and theologians rarely discuss him.

-Theology and philosophy produced tons of papers filled with words about religion and psychology.
-Each refuted the other but Kierkegaard didn’t like that method and proposed a different method.
+Theology and philosophy produced tons of papers filled with words about religion and psychology, each opposed to the other in true Platonic method, but Kierkegaard didn’t like that method and proposed a different method.
 Silence.
 He made his point very subtly in 1844.

 “When the Eleatic School denied the possibility of motion, Diogenes, as everybody knows, stepped forth as an opponent.
 He stepped forth literally, for he said not a word, but merely walked several times back and forth, thinking that thereby he had sufficiently refuted those philosophers.”

 Repetition 1844 p.
 33 Soren Kierkegaard, Lowrie 1941